gigaj0ule/system42/_framework/bootloader/README.md

 ## Booting into Application:

-If the following conditions are met, the bootloader will attempt to jump into the user applicaton:
+If the following conditions are met, the BIOS will attempt to jump into the applicaton:

  * Program counter at IVT[0] points to somewhere in valid user application flash area.
  * Stack pointer at IVT[1] points to somewhere in RAM (0x20000000).